Leopoldo Serantes: 1988 Olympic results

 Serantes was assured of an $18,500 bonus from a group of Filipino businessmen following his bronze win.

 Later life

 Serantes suffered from a long history of pulmonary illness later in life.
 In January 2021, he was reportedly placed under intensive care at the Philippine Veterans Hospital due to a serious pulmonary and heart condition.
 Bounty Agro Ventures committed to give Serantes a monthly allowance of for life to help pay his medical bills and needs.

+Death

 Serantes died on September 1, 2021, at the age of 59 due to complications of chronic obstructive pulmonary disease.